Oran-123/Olympian-Quiz/README.md

 ### WC3 Markup Validator

-Upon initially completin the HTML Markup Validator there was several issues which I had to address, these included:
+Upon initially completing the HTML Markup Validator, there were several issues which I had to address.
+These included:

-1. Duplicate IDs on the form - I simply removed the duplicate email ID
+1. Duplicate IDs on the form - I removed the duplicate email ID
-2. Duplicate ID on the how to play check - removed the duplicate id
+2. Duplicate ID on the how-to-play check - removed the duplicate id
 3. Uncessecary closing li element that was deleted

 ![html test](images-readme/html-validator.png)

-After addressing each issue I ran the test again and the site passed
+After addressing each issue, I reran the test, and the site passed

 ![html pass test](images-readme/html-validator-pass.png)

 ### WC3 CSS Validator

-Initially when I completed the CSS validator there was two issues flagged:
+Initially, when I completed the CSS validator, there were two issues flagged:

-1. I applied text shadow to the text in the answer buttons but accidently added a duplicate value of 1rem which I simply removed
+1. I applied text shadow to the text in the answer buttons but accidentally added a duplicate value of 1rem, which I removed

-2. I had added a vendor extension accidently which I completely removed
+2. I had added a vendor extension accidentally, which I completely removed

 ![CSS failed test](images-readme/css-validator.png)

-After resolving the issues I ran the test again and no issues were detected
+After resolving the issues, I ran the test again, and no issues were detected

 ![CSS passed test](images-readme/css-validator-pass-result.png)

 ### Light house test

-Initially when completing the lighthouse test the site a low score of 75 for performance, this was in part due to the fact that there was images such as the logo without set height and width values.
+Initially, when completing the lighthouse test, the site had a low score of 75 for performance.
+This was partly because there were images such as the logo without set height and width values.

 ![Light house test fail](images-readme/light_house_test_performance_fail.png)

-After adding set height and width to the images I ran the test again and recieved a much higher performance score
+After adding fixed height and width to the images, I reran the test and received a much higher performance score.

 ![Light house test pass](images-readme/light_house_test_performance_pass.png)